gabin-rousseau/aml-species/appendix_material/species_cooccurence/README.md

 This code is fully run in Python3 Jupyter Notebooks.
 The output from Tree2.py for a given species is required before attempting to run it.
 The heatmap can be made independently as well, and does not require predictions from a species.
 However, to recreate plots as in, the predictions file is necessary.

+## Modifications for Other Species

+The followinf variables need to be modified to run the same analysis for different species

+species_list= A list of species from the cluster the species of interest has the highest occurence in (output from the cell above) pred= csv file of predictions of species of interest from Tree2.py